 The Cesium Flash

 Alfred Nordeen is an astronomer at the Fritz Randolph Observatory at Princeton.
 Alfred stepped outside the airport security area and spotted Susanna holding a sign, “Alfred Nordeen”.
 Susanna had on a white blouse, blue jeans, and hiking boots.
 Her online pictures didn’t do her justice.
-She was gorgeous.
+She is gorgeous.

 “Yes, glad to meet you Alfred, or should I say ‘Watcher167’?”

-Alfred chuckled, “Alfred, please.”
+Alfred chuckles, “Alfred, please.”